Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 </p>

 <p>
-In the following figure, we show how the distribution of sector returns changes across different regimes, with a focus on dispersion and tail behavior.
-To do so, we rely on the market-model regression of sector returns on market returns introduced above, which allows us to separate market-wide movements from sector-level dynamics.
+In the next figure, we examine how the distribution of sector returns changes across different regimes, with a focus on dispersion and tail behavior.
+The CAPM intuition is that asset returns can be decomposed into a market-driven component and a residual capturing idiosyncratic variation.
+We implement this idea using a market-model regression of sector returns on market returns, which isolates sector-level dynamics beyond aggregate market movements.
 </p>

 <p>
 In this framework, the NASDAQ-100 is used as the market portfolio.
-This choice reflects its role as a broad, liquid, and well-diversified benchmark for U.S. equity markets, with a strong representation of large-cap firms and growth-oriented sectors.
-As a result, it provides a practical proxy for aggregate market conditions in the context of our analysis.
+Its breadth, liquidity, and strong representation of large-cap firms make it a practical proxy for overall U.S. market conditions in our analysis.
 </p>

 <div class="figure-block">
   <div id="fig04" style="width:100%; height:520px;"></div>